 ◆ When to Pray the Sorrowful Mysteries

 Jesus kneels in the Garden of Gethsemane the night before His death, in such anguish that His sweat becomes like drops of blood (Luke 22:44).
-He prays three times: let this cup pass — yet not my will but yours.
+He prays three times: let this chalice pass — yet not my will but the Father’s.
 He finds His disciples asleep: they cannot watch even one hour.
 He faces His Passion in radical solitude.
 This is the mystery of freedom: God in His humanity choosing the Cross, surrendering His will entirely to the Father.
-The fruit is obedience to God's will — the prayer that what He asks of us be done, even when it costs everything.
+The fruit is that God’s will be done — the prayer that what He asks of us may come to pass, even when it costs everything.

 Sources: Matthew 26:39 · Thomas Aquinas, ST II–II, Q. 104 (citing Gregory the Great, Moralia XXXV) · Hebrews 5:8 · Luke 22:44 (Greek: thromboi; Luke as physician: Colossians 4:14)

-“In Gethsemane, Christ encounters all the temptations and confronts all the sins of humanity, in order to say to the Father: ‘Not my will, but yours be done.’
-This is the supreme act of human freedom.”
+“There Jesus encounters all the temptations and confronts all the sins of humanity, in order to say to the Father: ‘Not my will but yours be done.’
+This ‘Yes’ of Christ reverses the ‘No’ of our first parents in the Garden of Eden.”
 John Paul II, Rosarium Virginis Mariae §22

 Sacred site: Basilica of All Nations (Church of the Agony), Gethsemane — built 1924 by Antonio Barluzzi.
 Ancient olive trees in the adjacent garden may trace root systems to the first century.
 A rock inside the basilica is venerated as the place of Christ’s prayer.

-Then he released Barabbas to them, but after he had Jesus scourged, he handed him over to be crucified.
+Then he released to them Barabbas, and having scourged Jesus, delivered him unto them to be crucified.
 Matthew 27:26

 Jesus, innocent of all charge, is bound to a pillar and scourged by Roman soldiers.
 His body — which will rise in glory — is broken by the sin of the world.
 The Fathers of the Church saw in this Mystery the suffering taken on by Christ for every failure of human bodies to be temples of the Holy Spirit.
-Isaiah's prophecy is fulfilled: "By his stripes we are healed" (Isaiah 53:5).
-The fruit is mortification — not hatred of the body, but the disciplining of desire, the training of appetite and impulse toward God rather than away from Him.
+Isaiah’s prophecy is fulfilled: "by his bruises we are healed" (Isaiah 53:5).
+The fruit is purity — not hatred of the body, but the chastening of desire that keeps it a temple, turning appetite and impulse toward God rather than away from Him.

 Sacred site: Church of the Flagellation, Jerusalem — Franciscan church on the traditional site of the Praetorium; current structure 1929.
 The adjacent Convent of the Sisters of Zion preserves a Roman pavement (Lithostrotos) dating to Hadrianic Jerusalem.

 The soldiers dress Jesus in mock royal robes, press thorns into His head, and kneel before Him in obscene parody of worship.
 They spit and strike.
 Jesus endures it in silence.
 He who is truly King accepts being treated as a fool.
 The Crowning with Thorns confronts us with every act of pride and contempt we have directed at others — and at God.
-The fruit is courage: the willingness to bear mockery and contempt, to be thought foolish for the Gospel, to stand for truth even at personal cost.
+The fruit is the reign of Christ in our hearts: the enthroning of the mocked King as the true Lord of our thoughts, choices, and loves.

 Sacred site: The Praetorium, Jerusalem — Church of the Flagellation (traditional site).
 The Crown of Thorns relic is held in the Treasury of Notre-Dame de Paris; it survived the 2019 fire and is exposed for veneration on designated Fridays in Lent.

 Jesus carries the Cross through the streets of Jerusalem — the Via Dolorosa — to Calvary.
 He falls under its weight.
 Simon of Cyrene is conscripted to help.
 Jesus encounters His Mother, Veronica, the weeping women of Jerusalem.
 He accepts this suffering not as meaningless but as the path the Father has given Him.
-"Whoever does not carry their cross and follow me cannot be my disciple" (Luke 14:27).
+"And whosoever doth not carry his cross and come after me, cannot be my disciple" (Luke 14:27).
 We carry ours after His.
-The fruit is patience: endurance in suffering without bitterness, offering what we carry in union with Christ.
+The fruit is the patient bearing of trials: endurance in suffering without bitterness, offering what we carry in union with Christ.

 Sources: Thomas Aquinas, ST II–II, Q. 136 · Romans 5:3–5 · James 1:3–4 · Mark 15:21 (cf. Romans 16:13)